PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 You also need to implement a new page to be opened when you click on an NFT.
 This page allows you to better visualize the NFT in question, but also to delete it.

+Good job !
+We can now send a message with our Nft to be rescued !
+Youhou, I'm not going to get thrown away !